F1rst-Unicorn/stocks/manual/development/spec.md

 * `version: int`: The version of the food type

 * `new: String`: The name to which the food type shall be renamed

+* `buy: int`: Set to 1 if the food is on the shopping list, 0 otherwise.

 Result: `application/json`, `Response`